Skip to content

 results list[dict[str, ndarray]]

 List of dictionaries containing the results from each device.
-Each dictionary contains the following keys: - "mip": Maximum intensity projection of the cross-correlation values. - "best_phi": Best phi angle for each pixel. - "best_theta": Best theta angle for each pixel. - "best_psi": Best psi angle for each pixel. - "best_defocus": Best defocus value for each pixel. - "best_pixel_size": Best pixel size value for each pixel. - "correlation_sum": Sum of cross-correlation values for each pixel. - "correlation_squared_sum": Sum of squared cross-correlation values for each pixel. - "total_projections": Total number of projections calculated.
+Each dictionary contains the following keys: - "mip": Maximum intensity projection of the cross-correlation values. - "best_global_index": Best global search index - "correlation_sum": Sum of cross-correlation values for each pixel. - "correlation_squared_sum": Sum of squared cross-correlation values for each pixel.

 required